isaacazuelos/wiggler/README.md

 Using an Arduino to take your cursor on a [random walk.](walk) Should work on anything that supports Arduino's `Mouse.h` library.

+Planning to come back to this once I can get my hands on one of [these.][neokey]

 I had originally tried to make this work on a [2% Milk][milk] board with some better controls.
 For reasons I couldn't figure out, the pro micro clone I had didn't work with `Mouse.h` for some reason.
 You can see this attempt's code in